-Dimension reduction and follow-up visualization of large and high-dimensional data in low dimensions is a task of growing importance in many fields of data mining and information retrieval to understand data structures, verify the results of data mining approaches, or browse them in a way that distance between points in visualization space (typically 2D or 3D) tracks the one in original high dimensional space.
-There are several well understood approaches to dimension reduction, but they can be very time and memory intensive for large problems.
-In this section we discuss parallel algorithms for Scaling by MAjorizing a COmplicated Function (SMACOF) to solve Multidimensional Scaling (MDS) problems, and Generative Topographic Mapping (GTM).
-The former is particularly time consuming, with complexity that grows as square of data set size.
-However, it does have the advantage of not requiring explicit vectors for dataset points, but only the measurement of inter-point dissimilarities.
+Dimension reduction and follow-up visualization of large and high-dimensional data in low dimensions is a task of growing importance in many fields of data mining and information retrieval to understand data structures, verify the results of data mining approaches, or browse them in a way that distance between points in visualization space (typically 2D or 3D) tracks that in original high dimensional space.
+There are several well understood approaches to dimension reduction for this purpose but they can be very time and memory intensive for large problems.
+Here we discuss parallel algorithms for Scaling by MAjorizing a COmplicated Function (SMACOF) to solve Multidimensional Scaling (MDS) problem and Generative Topographic Mapping (GTM).
+The former is particularly time consuming with complexity that grows as square of data set size but has advantage that it does not require explicit vectors for dataset points but just measurement of inter-point dissimilarities.
 We also present a comparison between MDS and GTM by using Canonical Correlation Analysis (CCA).

-Multidimensional Scaling (MDS): MDS (Kruskal & Wish, 1978),(de Leeuw, Applications of convex analysis to multidimensional scaling, 1977),(de Leeuw, Convergence of the majorization method for multidimensional scaling, 1988), (Borg & Groenen, 2005) is a technique for mapping generally high-dimensional data into a target dimension (typically a low dimension L), such that each distance between a pair of points in the mapped configuration is an approximation to the corresponding given pairwise proximity value as measured by a weighted least squares sum.
-The given proximity information is represented as an $N \times N$ dissimilarity matrix ( $\Delta = [\delta{ij}], 1 \le i, j \le N$ ), where N is the number of points (objects), and $\delta{ij}$ is the dissimilarity between point i and j.
-The output of MDS algorithms can be represented as an $N \times L$ configuration matrix X, whose rows represent each data points $x_i$ (i = 1, ..., N)

-in L-dimensional space.
-We are able to evaluate how well the given points are configured in the Ldimensional space by using a least squares style objective functions for MDS, called STRESS (Kruskal J. , 1964) or SSTRESS (Takane, Young, & de Leeuw, 1977).
+Multidimensional Scaling (MDS): MDS (Kruskal & Wish, 1978),(de Leeuw, Applications of convex analysis to multidimensional scaling, 1977),(de Leeuw, Convergence of the majorization method for multidimensional scaling, 1988), (Borg & Groenen, 2005) is a technique for mapping generally highdimensional data into a target dimension (typically a low dimension L), such that each distance between a pair of points in the mapped configuration is an approximation to the corresponding given pairwise proximity value as measured by a weighted least squares sum.
+The given proximity information is represented as an $N \times N$ dissimilarity matrix ( $\Delta = [\delta{ij}], 1 \le i, j \le N$ ), where N is the number of points (objects) and $\delta{ij}$ is the dissimilarity between point i and j.
+The output of MDS algorithms can be represented as an $N \times L$ configuration matrix X, whose rows represent each data points $x_i$ (i = 1, ..., N) in L-dimensional space.
+We are able to evaluate how well the given points are configured in the L-dimensional space by using a least squares style objective functions for MDS, called STRESS (Kruskal J. , 1964) or SSTRESS (Takane, Young, & de Leeuw, 1977).
 Definitions of STRESS (2.1) and SSTRESS (2.2) are given in the following equations:

-$$\sigma(X) = \sum{i \le i \le N} w{ij} (d{ij}(X) - \delta{ij})^2$$ (2.1)
+$$\sigma(X) = \sum{i < j \le N} w{ij} \left( d{ij}(X) - \delta{ij} \right)^2$$ (2.1)

-$$\sigma^2(X) = \sum{i < j \le N} w{ij} (d{ij}^2(X) - \delta{ij}^2)^2$$ (2.1)
+$$\sigma^{2}(X) = \sum{i < j \le N} w{ij} (d{ij}^{2}(X) - \delta{ij}^{2})^{2}$$ (2.2)

-Generative Topographic Mapping (GTM): GTM is an unsupervised learning algorithm for modeling the probability density of data, and finding a non-linear mapping of high-dimensional data in a low-dimension space.
-GTM is also known as a principled alternative to Self-Organizing Map (SOM)(Kohonen, 1998), which does not have any density model.
-GTM defines an explicit probability density model based on Gaussian distribution (Bishop & Svensén, GTM: A principled alternative to the self-organizing map, 1997) and seeks the best set of parameters associated with Gaussian mixtures by using an optimization method, notably the Expectation-Maximization (EM) algorithm(Dempster, Laird, & Rubin, 1977).
+Generative Topographic Mapping (GTM): GTM is an unsupervised learning algorithm for modeling the probability density of data and finding a non-linear mapping of high-dimensional data in a low-dimension space.
+GTM is also known as a principled alternative to Self-Organizing Map (SOM)(Kohonen, 1998) which does not have any density model, GTM defines an explicit probability density model based on Gaussian distribution(Bishop & Svensén, GTM: A principled alternative to the self-organizing map, 1997) and seeks the best set of parameters associated with Gaussian mixtures by using an optimization method, notably the Expectation-Maximization (EM) algorithm(Dempster, Laird, & Rubin, 1977).